benbarth/hacktoberfest-swag/README.md

 In all of the Hacktoberfest excitement, many companies want to join the celebration by rewarding their contributors with even more swag!
 That's why we're here!

-### The purpose of this list is to incentivise meaningful contributions.
+### The purpose of this list is to incentivize meaningful contributions.
 If you intend to make low-value changes -- just for swag. *Don't.*

 ## Verified participants <!-- current year start -->2022<!-- current year end -->
 <!-- verified start -->